 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things (Philippians 4:8).

 Know I’m praying for you and cheering you on as we set our minds on Jesus.

 The Christian Mindset Sermon Series

-If you’d like to go deeper into this idea, I’ve started a new preaching series called The Christian Mindset on Thursdays for the Ellerslie Daily Thunder.
-Listen to the first episode below or listen to the series on the NRJohnson Sermon Podcast.
+If you’d like to go deeper into this idea, listen to my preaching series called The Christian Mindset.
+Listen to the first episode below or listen to the entire series on the NRJohnson Sermon Podcast.